 Founded in 2000, the Liver Research Institute is dedicated to better understanding the causes of and ways to prevent and treat liver disease and related disorders.
 Its creation with funding from the Arizona Legislature coincides with the arrival at the University of Arizona of Thomas D. Boyer, MD, who has been the only director the institute has known.

 With a career that spans four decades, Dr. Boyer has brought a wealth of knowledge and resources to the study of liver disorders and their treatment.
 His 1971 report on a Tylenol overdose case was one of the first published in the United States about acute acetaminophen toxicity which resulted in liver injury and kidney failure for a woman he had treated while a University of Southern California resident at Los Angeles County Hospital.
 He later pursued fellowships in liver disease at USC and gastroenterology at the University of California, San Francisco, before serving as chief of gastroenterology at the San Francisco VA Medical Center and director of the Division of Digestive Diseases at the Emory University School of Medicine.
-He is co-editor of Hepatology, A Textbook of Liver Disease (now in its sixth edition), and has authored or co-authored more than 100 other publications.
+He is co-editor of Hepatology, A Textbook of Liver Disease (now in its seventh edition), and has authored or co-authored more than 100 other publications.

 Dr. Boyer can also look back on 25 years of research funding from the National Institutes of Health.
 Among NIH-sponsored clinical trials he has been involved in are a comparison of shunts used in management of variceal bleeding and use of SAMe (S-adenosyl-L-methionine disulphaste P-toluene-sulfonate) to reduce the likelihood of development of hepatocellular carcinoma — a cancer that occurs in people with liver disease, particularly sufferers of chronic hepatitis B and C. Under his tenure, the institute has helped discover a genetic mutation that increases the risk of cirrhosis.
 Related to treatment of cirrhosis, hepatitis C and blood platelet deficiencies in patients with liver disease, he has multiple pharmaceutical company-sponsored studies ongoing.